peelframework/peel/README.md

 ## Creating Fixtures

-In **fixtures.wordcount.xml** you can see a minimal example that runs the example Stratosphere wordcount job with one, two, three, and four slaves.
+In **fixtures.wordcount.xml** you can see a minimal example that runs the example Flink wordcount job with one, two, three, and four slaves.
 The following table provides a short descriptions of the beans configured in this file.

 Bean                       | Description